Dr. Chad McBride

 In his research, he is interested in how individuals communicatively co-construct situated identities in both our social networks and larger culture.
 In doing so, he studies communication within personal relationships and families, often using Facework and Communication Privacy Management as theoretical frameworks.
 Additionally, he studies communication about personal relationships by examining broader cultural representations and discourse about relationships in the media.

 He is currently examining the work spouse relationship with Dr. Karla Bergen (College of Saint Mary).
-If you either have a work spouse, have been labeled a work spouse, or work with people who are work spouses, please share your experiences by completing a quick survey on the topic here.
-(You can also choose to enter a drawing to win an amazon.com gift card).
+If you either have a work spouse, have been labeled a work spouse, or work with people who are work spouses, and are interested in sharing your experiences in an interview, please email Chad.

 To view Chad's additional teaching, scholarship, and service, please see his vitae.